 Stage Description Prepare for cold start.
 From the Administration application, a system programmer executes prepare for cold start.
 WebSphere for z/OS stops all application servers.
 The system stores configuration data in XML format in the HFS.
 The system also stores environment variable data for the servers into files in the HFS.
 Shut down WebSphere for z/OS (or the entire host cluster, if running in a sysplex).
 The entire WebSphere for z/OS or host cluster must be shut down.
 Make base component changes.
-Install the new functional level of WebSphere for z/OS .
-Run the customization dialog.
-As you would for a first-time installation and customization, run the customization dialog to create the necessary jobs for the cold start.
+Install the new functional level of WebSphere for z/OS.

+Stage Description Run the customization dialog.
+As you would for a first-time installation and customization, run the customization dialog and select option 1 "New customization" to create the necessary jobs for the cold start.
 When finished, you have a customized set of instructions to follow.
-Follow the customized instructions, but stop after job BBOMCFG.
-You need to stop at this point and drop the LDAP database.

-Stage Description Continue with the customized instructions.
-Continue with the customized instructions where you left off.
-The instructions have you: Recreate the system management and LDAP databases by running the following jobs: BBOMCRDB, BBOLDTBD, and BBOLDTBC. • Run the first bootstrap by starting the Daemon with the cold start option (-ORBCBI COLD).
-The system reads the XML off-load file and the environment files to restore the configuration and environment variable data. • Run the Naming and Interface Repository bootstrap programs. • Run the second phase of the WebSphere for z/OS bootstrap.
+Follow the customized instructions starting at job BBOMCRDB.
+Start using the customized instructions at job BBOMCRDB, which is where the system management database is recreated.
+Follow the instructions to recreate the LDAP tables.
+This will bring you to the first phase of the bootstrap by starting the daemon with the cold start option (-ORBCBI COLD).
+At this point, the system reads the saved XML file instead of the default base configuration, thereby restoring your configuration.
+Complete the naming and interface repository bootstraps as instructed, then continue to the second phase of the WebSphere for z/OS bootstrap.
 Start one server instance for each application server Start a server instance for each application server one after the other.
 Wait for the naming registration to complete for each server instance before starting the next server instance.
 Rerun any application initialization routines.
 This stage creates application naming contexts or persistent data.
 Rerun any Interface Repository routines.
 This stage recreates Interface Repository entries for applications.